Chart Color Schemes

 Bentleigh - McKinnon's residents boast exceedingly positive health performance metrics with both young and old age cohorts seeing low prevalence of common health conditions

-Health outcomes data shows excellent results for Bentleigh-McKinnon, with both younger and older age groups having low prevalence rates for common health conditions.
-Approximately 63% of the total population (17,093 people) have private health cover, which is higher than the national average of 55.3%.
+Health outcomes data shows excellent results in Bentleigh-McKinnon, with both young and elderly cohorts having low prevalence of common health conditions.
+Approximately 63% of the total population (17,093 people) have private health cover, compared to the national average of 55.3%.

-The most prevalent medical conditions in the area are mental health issues affecting 6.7% of residents and asthma impacting 6.6%.
-A total of 74.4% of residents report being completely free from medical ailments, compared to 74.0% across Greater Melbourne.
-Bentleigh-McKinnon has 16.7% of its population aged 65 and over (4,517 people), with health outcomes among seniors broadly aligning with the general population's health profile.
+The most prevalent medical conditions are mental health issues affecting 6.7% of residents and asthma impacting 6.6%.
+A majority, 74.4%, report no medical ailments, slightly higher than Greater Melbourne's 74.0%.
+The area has 16.7% (4,517 people) aged 65 and over, with seniors' health outcomes aligning closely with the general population's profile.

 Frequently Asked Questions - Health